Information for the Nebraska OverDrive Libraries Group

 -

-Audiobooks are available in WMA and MP3
+Audiobooks are available in MP3

-formats and have been purchased regularly since the group went live in
+format and have been purchased regularly since the group went live in

 March 2008.
 The average cost of audiobooks purchased for the collection